iay/mdq-server-docker/README.md

 Because they are mounted as volumes, the contents of these two directories persist between container invocations.

+By default, the `./run` script does *not* map a host port for the container, under the assumption that the deployment will be behind some kind of proxy.
+Uncomment the definition of `MAP_PORT` if you need to map a host port.

 The `./stop` script stops the container and then removes it.